 Time to have some fun with your friends.
 Playing games is your chance to build friendships by leading a series of fun, inventive, and challenging games.
 Making games is about pushing boundaries of creativity and possibility: It’s not just about thinking outside the box, but getting rid of the box all together.
 Enjoy exploring your imagination!

 Below are a few ideas to get you started.

 Game Visionary Activity Booklet

 Before jumping into a few ideas, do you want to skip all the planning?
-If so, use the Game Visionary Activity Booklet to fulfill the requirements for this Senior Badge.This booklet will have your girls playing a number of fun interactive games to get to know each other better, putting together a real world bingo game, challenging each other to a puzzle show down, creating a physical obstacle course, and having fun on a scavenger hunt.
+If so, use this Activity Booklet and have your girls playing a number of fun interactive games to get to know each other better, putting together a real world bingo game, challenging each other to a puzzle show down, creating a physical obstacle course, and having fun on a scavenger hunt.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Break the Ice Games

 - True or False –Ask everyone to write on a piece of paper THREE things about themselves, which may not be known to the others in the group.
 Two are true and one is not.
 Taking turns they read out the three ‘facts’ about themselves and the rest of the group votes, which are true and false.

 - I Never – Sit in a circle and give everyone a pile of 20 pieces of candy.
 Go around the circle saying things that you’ve never done – for instance, “I’ve never been to Europe,” or “I’ve never stayed up all night.”
 After every statement, anyone who’s done that thing eats a piece of her candy.
 Whoever eats all their candy first is the winner.